PhiLhoSoft/Angular-Webpack-Playground/README.md

 ## PhiLhoSoft's notes

 This is basically a fork of https://github.com/preboot/angular-webpack for the updated Webpack configuration, and of https://github.com/angular-tips/webpack-demo for the non-trivial AngularjS example, with my own style / enhancements.
+Plus I stick to ES5, so no Babel usage here.

 I initially tried to use the Painless test library (https://github.com/taylorhakes/painless) but I failed to make it work with Webpack (https://github.com/taylorhakes/painless/issues/20).
 So I commit this version as first commit, but I will rather go back to Jasmine to go on.

 ## Original README